 "I learned to not force anything; conversations, friendships, relationships, attention, love.
 Anything forced is just not worth fighting for, whatever flows flows, what crashes crashes.
 It is what it is."

 I felt that I needed to deepen my knowledge and I was eager to perceive more of the biographies and personal behaviour factors, therefore decided to continue my education in Psychotraumatology.
 I learnt how to classify and judge certain behaviour and potentially how to handle emergency situations and crisis intervention in a professional way.
 By discovering this new field I have become more curious about the structure of the welfare state and its limitations, I was thirsty for further knowledge and struggled through legal school, worked at the department for correctional facility and adult protection services.

 I truly believe that strength needs the Yang, gentleness the Yin, darkness the light, joy the grief, silence the movement, heaviness the lightness, it all is completing the circle.
-That is the reason why I am teaching Yoga, working in social services, in a restaurant and doing all sorts of volunteer work if time allows.
+That is the reason why I am teaching Yoga, working in social services and doing all sorts of projects if time allows.
 I see my life as a journey and am looking forward to all the stations, strikes, construction sites and the people who I will meet along the way.

-I love the feeling of cold rain on my face, my purple hair color, all the tattoos on my body, laughing until my stomach hurts, walking barefoot, smelling cinnamon and I enjoy vacuuming (sounds strange, I know).
+I love the feeling of cold rain on my face, purple hair color, all the tattoos on my body, laughing until my stomach hurts, walking barefoot and smelling cinnamon.